RealOrangeOne/theorangeone.net/content/posts/my-stack-2018/index.md

 My primarily editor is now [VSCode](https://code.visualstudio.com/), because it's faster and lighter-weight than IntelliJ.
 All the features I need from a large editor, but doesn't take 10 minutes to load!
 Because VSCode stores its configuration in plain files, in a very simple way, it's easy to sync it between machines, [which I do](https://github.com/RealOrangeOne/dotfiles/blob/master/tasks/vscode.yml).

 ## Markdown
-Last year, I was a fan of [Caret](https://caret.io/), and was eagerly awaiting version 4, which was in beta last year.
-1 year on, and still no closer to seeing anything.
+Last year, I was a fan of [Caret](https://caret.io/), and was eagerly awaiting version 4, which was in beta last year. one year on, and still no closer to seeing anything.
 It's for that reason I've switched back to [GhostWriter](https://github.com/wereturtle/ghostwriter/).
 Also because free and open source is great!

 ## Quick files edits
 Nothing beats [Vim](http://www.vim.org/) for anything like this.
 I've switched my default editor for git commit messages, and have it installed on all my servers.
 I'm still unfamiliar with many of the advanced keyboard shortcuts, but I can navigate around a file just well enough for me.